-We sincerely hope it never happens, but if you or a loved one is ever involved in a drunk driving accident and you need help, please contact McIntyre Law for a free, no-obligation consultation with an experienced car accident attorney.
-You may use our contact form, or call us toll free at (877) 917-5250.
+We hope that you never find you or a member of your family in need of legal consultation, but if you or a loved one has been involved in a drunk driving accident and you need help, please contact McIntyre Law for a free, no-obligation consultation with an experienced car accident attorney, who can help.

 Read Featured Posts

 - McIntyre Law's 12th Annual Day of Kindness

 - Waking Up During Surgery & Other Cases of Anesthesia Malpractice

 - Surgical Errors: What to Do If a Surgeon Makes a Mistake

 For many people, undergoing surgery is a stressful, nerve-wracking experience.
 A successful outcome is never guaranteed, and there are many things that can go wrong beyond the patient’s control.

 - The Subtle Signs of Traumatic Brain Injury

 A traumatic brain injury is caused by excessive force or violence to the head.
 Unfortunately, many victims may not know that symptoms can last for years after the initial accident.